 - Develop hobbies and enjoy recreational activities.
 Hobbies help us develop new skills and identify talents we didn’t know existed within us!
 Mental stimulation leads to the formation of new neural pathways in the brain which prevents cognitive decline and improves brain function further.
 Also having hobbies and activities we are passionate about brings a sense of calm, achievement, physically lowers stress, blood pressure and improves the heart function.

 - Meditation – Meditation is known to have a blood pressure lowering effect.
 People who meditate regularly have a longer attention span and deal with stress better than others.
 Ten minutes of meditation in the morning on rising and before retiring to bed, should set the pace for the whole day.

 How Homeopathy Helps

 Homeopathy provides immense benefits in disorders of Psychological origin and Psychosomatic disorders.
 It has always emphasized on the importance of mental and emotional states in the development of diseases.
 The noted Homeopathic physician, Dr. Kent in his lectures mentions “Man is prior to his organs; parts of the body can be removed and yet man will exist“.
 The patient as a whole and the significant events which have affected their life is taken into consideration when making a Homeopathic prescription, and the treatment is aimed at alleviating both the physical as well as the mental states.
-There are medicines which relieve anxiety, reduce fears, alleviate irritability, depression and other mental conditions.
-Homeopathic medicines exert their influence on the mind in a positive way and restores it’s balance gently.
+Homeopathic remedies exert their influence on the mind in a positive way and restore it’s balance gently.